 Christ Church information

-The largest of all of Oxford's colleges and the one with the grandest quad, Christ Church is also its most popular.
-Its magnificent buildings, illustrious history and latter-day fame as a location for the Harry Potter films have tourists coming in droves.
-The college was founded in 1524 by Cardinal Thomas Wolsey, who suppressed the monastery existing on the site to acquire the funds for his lavish building project.
+The largest of all of Oxford’s colleges, with 650 students, and the one with the grandest quad, Christ Church is also its most popular.
+Its magnificent buildings, illustrious history and latter-day fame as a location for the Harry Potter films have tourists visiting in droves.
+The college was founded in 1524 by Cardinal Thomas Wolsey, who suppressed the 9th-century monastery existing on the site to acquire the funds for his lavish building project.

-Over the years numerous luminaries have been educated here, including philosopher John Locke, poet WH Auden, Charles Dodgson (Lewis Carroll), and no less than 13 British prime ministers.
-The main entrance is below the imposing Tom Tower , the upper part of which was designed by former student Sir Christopher Wren.
-Great Tom, the 7-tonne tower bell, still chimes 101 times each evening at 9.05pm (Oxford is five minutes west of Greenwich) to sound the curfew imposed on the original 100 students – plus the one added in 1663.
+Over the years numerous luminaries have been educated at Christ Church, including Albert Einstein, philosopher John Locke, poet WH Auden, Charles Dodgson (Lewis Carroll; who immortalised the then-dean’s daughter in his Alice in Wonderland tales), and no fewer than 13 British prime ministers.
+The main entrance is below the imposing 17th-century Tom Tower , the upper part of which was designed by former student Sir Christopher Wren.
+Great Tom, the 6-tonne tower bell, still chimes 101 times each evening at 9.05pm (Oxford is five minutes west of Greenwich) to sound the curfew imposed on the original 100 students – plus the one added in 1663.

-Visitors must go further down St Aldate's to the side entrance.
-Immediately on entering is the 15th-century cloister, a relic of the ancient Priory of St Frideswide, whose shrine was once a focus of pilgrimage.
-From here, you go up to the Great Hall , the college's magnificent dining room, with its hammerbeam roof and imposing portraits of past scholars; it was replicated in the film studios as the dining hall at Hogwarts for the Harry Potter films.
+Visitors must head further south down St Aldate’s to the visitors’ entrance (where there may be queues).
+From here, you go up to the Great Hall , the college’s spectacular dining room, with its hammer-beam roof and imposing portraits of past scholars.
+It was replicated in film studios as the Hogwarts dining hall for the Harry Potter films.

-Coming down the grand staircase (where Professor McGonagall welcomed Harry in the first film), you'll enter Tom Quad , Oxford's largest and arguably most impressive quadrangle, and from here, 12th-century Christ Church Cathedral .
-It was originally the abbey church and then the college chapel, but it was declared a cathedral by Henry VIII when he broke from the Catholic Church, suppressed more monasteries and convents, and gave the college its current name.
-It was formerly known as Cardinal's College.
+From the quad, you access 12th-century Christ Church Cathedral .
+It was originally the abbey church and then the college chapel, but was declared a cathedral by Henry VIII when he broke from the Catholic Church, suppressed more monasteries and convents, and gave the college its current name in 1546.
+It was formerly known as Cardinal’s College.

 Inside, brawny Norman columns are topped by elegant vaulting, and beautiful stained-glass windows illuminate the walls.
-Look out for the depiction of the murder of Thomas Becket, dating from 1320, above the side altar on the right.
-As this is a working Anglican cathedral, there's no charge to visit it for private prayer or to attend a service – talk to the porters at the main gate.
+Keep an eye out for the 13th-century reliquary of St Frideswide, Oxford’s patron saint, whose Anglo-Saxon shrine was a focus of pilgrimage prior to the college being built.
+Other notable features include the stained-glass depiction of the murder of Thomas Becket, dating from 1320, above the side altar on the right.
+As this is a working Anglican cathedral, there’s no charge to visit it for private prayer or to attend a service – talk to the porters at the main gate.
 Evensong is held at 6pm most days.